 - 3.1.1 For each scheme member the liabilities must be calculated as the present value of the accrued benefits using the assumptions specified in the relevant version of the assumptions guidance. - 3.1.2 The benefits should be valued as at the effective date of the valuation, which is referred to in legislation as the relevant time.
-No account should be taken of events such as market movements or membership events that occur after the relevant time. - 3.1.3 Any reasonable age definition may be used for the purpose of the calculation provided consistency with the revaluation and indexation periods can be demonstrated.

-3.2 The principle of prudence

-- 3.2.1 The scheme actuary is required to certify in the report to the trustees that, in his or her opinion, the calculated value of the liabilities is unlikely to have been understated.
-The PPF will accept approximations in certain circumstances, for instance where there is a lack of data, provided the actuary is able to give the required certification. - 3.2.2 For a section 179 valuation we consider prudence to mean overstating the liabilities.
+No account should be taken of events such as market movements or membership events that occur after the relevant time. - 3.1.3 Any reasonable age definition may be used for the purpose of the calculation provided consistency with the revaluation and indexation periods can be demonstrated. - 3.2 The principle of prudence - 3.2.1 The scheme actuary is required to certify in the report to the trustees that, in his or her opinion, the calculated value of the liabilities is unlikely to have been understated.
+The PPF will accept approximations in certain circumstances, for instance where there is a lack of data, provided the actuary is able to give the required certification. - 3.2.2 For a section 179 valuation we consider prudence to mean overstating the liabilities (subject only to any permitted relaxations relating to interim allowances in respect of equalisation of Guaranteed Minimum Pensions (GMPs), which are covered in section 4.9 of this guidance).
 Note that this is not necessarily true of a section 143 valuation where overstating liabilities may result in erroneous claims on the PPF.
 For a section 179 valuation the scheme actuary may use prudent approximations in calculating the liabilities; for example, liability data from a previous valuation may be used and rolled forward on a prudent basis to the relevant time. - 3.2.3 Actuaries may choose to include in a section 179 valuation benefits that do not come under the definition of protected liabilities.
-For example it may be simpler to ignore the compensation cap if few members are affected and it would be unduly costly to ascertain the exact impact.